oracle/node-oracledb/doc/api.md

 // ... rest of code
 ```

-If you set it too late, the setting will be ignored and the default thread pool
+If you set `UV_THREADPOOL_SIZE` too late, the setting will be ignored and the
-size of 4 will still be used.
-Note that [`pool._logStats()`](#connpoolmonitor)
+default thread pool size of 4 will still be used.
+Note that
-will show the value of the variable, not the actual size of the pool.
+[`pool._logStats()`](#connpoolmonitor) can only show the value of the variable,
+not the actual size of the thread pool.

 The '[libuv][21]' library used by Node.js 12.5 and earlier limits the number of
 threads to 128.
 In Node.js 12.6 onward the limit is 1024.
 You should restrict